JSSY108/Tying-The-Data-Knot-ML-based-/README.md

 An interactive Streamlit web application serving a pre-trained **LightGBM Classifier** to simulate and evaluate dating app match outcomes based on user behavioral telemetry.

-This repository was created as part of the group assignment for the **WIA1006/WID3006 Machine Learning** course, Faculty of Computer Science & Information Technology (FCSIT), **University of Malaya** (Semester 2, Session 2025/2026).

 ---